🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 $$ \text{Sum} > \text{Mean} > \text{Max} $$

-Aggregation Function Multiset Preservation Example
+Aggregation function Multiset preservation Example

 Sum ✅ Injective (preserves multiplicity) $\{1, 1, 2\} \to 4 \neq 3 \leftarrow \{1, 2\}$

-Mean ❌ Information loss $\{1, 1, 2\} \to 1.33 \neq 1.5 \leftarrow \{1, 2\}$
+Mean ❌ Loses information $\{1, 1, 2\} \to 1.33 \neq 1.5 \leftarrow \{1, 2\}$

-Max ❌ Preserves only maximum value $\{1, 1, 2\} \to 2 = 2 \leftarrow \{1, 2\}$ ⚠️
+Max ❌ Keeps only the maximum $\{1, 1, 2\} \to 2 = 2 \leftarrow \{1, 2\}$ ⚠️

 import torch